- The ERROR_TOO_MANY_POSTS error can be recognized by its Too many posts were made to a semaphore message.

 - Go to Apps section.

-- List of applications will now appear.
-Set Sort by to Install date.
+- Set Sort by to Install date.
 Select the application you want to remove and click the Uninstall button.
 Follow the instructions on the screen to remove the application.

 - Repeat this step for several recently installed apps.